SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

         Group {
             ContentView()
         }
-            .navigationBarTitle("SBB MDS SwiftUI", displayMode: .inline)    // SBB Design only supports .inline for the time being
+            .navigationBarTitle("SBB DSM SwiftUI", displayMode: .inline)    // SBB Design only supports .inline for the time being
             .navigationBarItems(trailing: SBBNavigationBarSBBIcon())     // Display SBB Icon as a trailing NavigationBarItem .navigationBarItems(trailing: SBBNavigationBarSBBIcon(onTouchAction: { // Display SBB Icon as a trailing NavigationBarItem with custom action
                 // your action here